selena

 Infrastructure Sabotage

 Cutting cloud costs by downgrading instances or consolidating databases into a single underpowered behemoth?
-Brilliant.
+Brilliant!
 Until query performance plummets and every engineer waits an extra five seconds per request, day in, day out.
-That’s not saving – it’s death by a thousand cuts.
+That’s not saving – it’s sand in every gear.

 Travel Masochism

 Slashing travel budgets?
-Great idea – until engineers start taking three-hop flights with overnight layovers instead of direct ones.
+It’s a great idea; until engineers start taking three-hop flights with overnight layovers instead of direct ones.
 Productivity nosedives.
 Morale craters.
 Someone finally realizes the cost of these savings is burning more money than the travel budget ever did.

 Conference Austerity

 Conferences get nuked because someone upstairs sees them as a “nice to have.”
-The irony?
-That conference could’ve been where your engineers learned about a new technique that would’ve saved you a million bucks in infrastructure costs.
-Instead, they’re stuck reinventing the wheel – badly.
+The irony is that conference could’ve been where your engineers learned about a new technique that would’ve saved you a million bucks in infrastructure costs.
+Instead, they’re stuck reinventing the wheel.
+Badly.

 The True Cost of Frupidity